HISTORY OF BEDWORTH UNITED AFC from 1895-2016

 This was the most successful of the pre-war clubs, they were members of the Coventry and North Warwickshire League and spent one season in 1936-37 in the Central Amateur League.

-The last club to become Bedworth Town was formed in 1947, and as a semi-pro club, secured membership of the B'ham Combination league and soon hit the headlines.
-They won the Championship in successive seasons 1948/49 and the 49/50 seasons, and in 1950 were defeated in the final of the B'ham Senior Cup Final.
-In 1951/52 they had their best FA Cup ever.
-After defeating Nuneaton the 3rd Qual round they lost to Kettering when a victory would have given them an away tie at Bristol Rovers.
+The last club to become Bedworth Town was formed in 1947, and as a semi-professional club, secured membership of the Birmingham Combination and soon hit the headlines.
+They won the championship in successive seasons - 1948-49 and 1949-50 seasons - and in the 1949-50 season were also defeated in the final of the Birmingham Senior Cup.

-On February 23rd 1982, the Non-League world was staggered when a crowd of 5,172, still a record for the Premier Division in its new form, turned up to see United beat Nuneaton 1-0 to go top of the league.
-Since becoming Bedworth United the Club has won the B'Ham Senior Cup on three occasions and were runners-up when they lost to WBA in the 1987/8 season.
+On February 23rd 1982, the non-league world was staggered when a crowd of 5,172 - then a record for the Southern League in its new form - turned up at their Oval ground to watch them beat Nuneaton Borough 1-0 to go top of the league.